 Weighing as little as 2,332 pounds (roadster with a manual), the MX-5 Miata represents one of the best-handling convertibles money can buy nowadays, and if nothing unforeseeable happens, it’ll likely remain the king of affordable handlers for quite a while.

 2021 Porsche 718 Boxster

 The engine behind the most powerful of entry-level Porsche sports cars is a 4.0L naturally aspirated flat-six paired exclusively with a 6-speed manual transmission.
 The remainder of the range gets a choice between a manual and a PDK 7-speed automatic.

 2021 Audi A5

 The A5 is Audi’s mid-range convertible that slots way below the exorbitantly priced R8 in terms of both the performance and price, but offers much more space than the similarly priced TT roadster.

-The entire A5, S5, and RS 5 lineup will receive treatment similar to that in the A4 and S4 sedans which were already refreshed for MY 2020.
+The entire 2021 A5, S5, and RS 5 lineup will receive treatment similar to that in the A4 and S4 sedans which were already refreshed for MY 2020.
 This means a new frontal fascia with different headlights, bumper, and grille, a slightly revised rear end, and a subtly revised interior with the next-gen MMI infotainment system and a tablet-like 10.1-inch touchscreen display.

 In line with the A4/S4 facelift, the new A5 and S5 will also receive a mild-hybrid assist.
 This was already incorporated in overseas markets where the compact executive sedan’s range features a total of six available engine choices – three of which are offered with electric assist.

-02. 2021 Jaguar F Type
+2021 Jaguar F Type

-The new F Type convertible will boast a number of differences compared to the outgoing models, apparently.
+Basically unchanged since 2013, the F Type finally gets a major makeover for 2021.
+The second-generation of Jaguar’s sports car is just a bit more refined and sporty.
+The new F Type convertible will boast a number of differences compared to the outgoing models.
 Completely revised front and rear fascias are just a beginning, and an overhauled interior only complements them.
-The new model is also expected to be lighter and thus more agile than the current one, but don’t expect miracles in that department.
+The new model is also lighter and thus more agile, but don’t expect miracles in that department.

-As before, the 550 or 575-horsepower 5.0L supercharged V8 remains reserved for the range-topping R and SVR models.
-As of 2021, however, all F Types will be tied to the 8-speed automatics as a 6-speed manual has been phased out.
-All-wheel drive will be available with all but the base engine which remains in a rear-wheel drive configuration.
+The 2021 Jaguar F Type’s powertrain lineup consists of a base 296 hp 2.0L turbocharged 4-cylinder and a 3.0L supercharged V6 putting out 380 hp.
+All F Types will be tied to the 8-speed automatic, as the 6-speed manual has been phased out.
+All-wheel drive will be available with all but the base engine which remains in a rear-wheel-drive configuration.

-01. 2021 Porsche 911
+2021 Porsche 911

-The base Porsche 911 Carrera convertibles start from $111,550 which is quite a price hike compared to the 991-generation.
-In order to get the slightly more powerful Carrera S and 4S cabrio, you’ll need $15,800 and $23,100 more respectively, while the GTS and Turbo models will require around $140,000 and $180,000 respectively.
+The base Porsche 911 Carrera convertibles start from $112,000.
+In order to get the slightly more powerful Carrera S and 4S cabrio, you’ll need $15,900 and $23,200 more respectively.
+The Turbo and Turbo S models will require around $183,600 and $216,300 respectively.

-Every single 992-generation Porsche 911 uses an 8-speed PDK automatic transmission, while both the rear and all-wheel drive configurations are available depending on a model of your choice.
+The powertrain behind the base Carrera 911’s is a 3.0L twin-turbo flat-six which generates 379 ponies in the base, or 443 horses in the Carrera S and 4S models.
+The Porsche 911 Turbo models made 572 hp and 640 hp (in the 911 Turbo S).
+Every single 992-generation Porsche 911 uses an 8-speed PDK automatic transmission, while both the rear and all-wheel-drive configurations are available depending on a model of your choice.